 • DNA sequencing: the GridION system may process the sample until they have seen a minimum of tenfold read coverage over specified regions of interest, until a specific mutation has been observed in a sample or until enough sequence data has been collected to reliably assemble a sample against a reference.

 • Protein analysis: the GridION system may process the sample until the presence of a specific analyte has been determined to a certain confidence level, and process the sample further to determine its concentration.

 • Small molecules: the GridION system may process the sample until it has determined that a specific analyte (for example a reactive molecule such as an explosive) was NOT present in the solution, to a pre-set confidence level.

-This has the added benefit that the user can monitor system performance and experimental progress in real time and use this information to make changes to the system during an experiment.
-It also means there is no wait at the end of run for a large data file to be processed by a bioinformatics pipeline.
+This has the added benefit that the user can monitor system performance and experimental progress in real-time and use this information to make changes to the system during an experiment.
+It also means there is no wait at the end of the run for a large data file to be processed by a bioinformatics pipeline.